luyadev/luya.io/docs/guide/admin/jwtspa.md

 A few principals regarding permissions:

-+ Unless an action is masked as <class name="luya\traits\RestBehaviorsTrait" prop="authOptional" /> **every action requires authentification**.
++ Unless an action is masked as <class name="luya\traits\RestBehaviorsTrait" prop="authOptional" /> **every action requires authentication**.
 + If the group of the defined <class name="luya\admin\components\Jwt" prop="apiUserEmail" /> API user has **no permissions**, only your custom actions are accessible.
 + When accessing NgRest API actions like update, create, list or view (detail) and permission is granted the actions are logged with the configured API User.
 + As permission is proxied trough API Users, a valid API User token could access those informations as well.

 ## User Based CheckAccess

 Its a common task to check the permission for a certain user id, whether the user can update/delete an item or not.
-Thefore the <class name="luya\admin\base\RestActiveController" method="checkAccess" /> method can be extended by some JWT user id based actions.
+Therefore the <class name="luya\admin\base\RestActiveController" method="checkAccess" /> method can be extended by some JWT user id based actions.

 ```php
 public function checkAccess($action, $model = null, $params = [])